 In total, they will reflect the growth and development of Distress Centre over time.
 They will also reflect core values that have never changed; a service that is free, confidential, volunteer driven, and fueled by people who are always ready to listen to whatever the caller defines as a crisis.

-In the 50 years, we’ve responded to well over 2.5 million requests for help through calls, texts, chats, counselling, referral and financial assistance.
+In the 50 years, Distress Centre has responded to well over 2.5 million requests for help through calls, texts, chats, counselling, referral and financial assistance.
 That is a lot of helping.
 The fact that a social service agency which is dependent on volunteers and public/private funding still exists after 50 years is unusual, interesting, and speaks to the ongoing need.

 I hope you enjoy the stories, the history, and for those of you who have been part of Distress Centre personally in any way, I hope the stories bring you many happy reflections.